 No matter what, criticism and rejection are just a part of life.
 We’ve all faced disappointment at some point, but it never seems to get easier.
 Being rejected or criticized is just a fact of life if you want to put yourself out there.
 And if you want to accomplish your dreams or really anything in life, you’ve got to put yourself out there.
+It’s important then, that we know how to handle rejection and criticism when they come.

 When I quit my job and started my company, I steeled myself for the inevitable hard times that come with being an entrepreneur.
-I knew that the road was not likely to be easy, and so I prepared myself for the criticism and (gasp!) even rejection that so many others who had gone before me experienced.
+I knew that the road was not likely to be easy.
+I prepared myself for the criticism and (gasp!) even rejection that many others who had gone before me experienced.
 However, because I knew that I would have so many more challenges to face as an entrepreneur, I came up with a game plan to minimize the heartache I’d feel every time someone didn’t like my product or an investor told me “no.” I figured if I could build a strong strategy to ward off the depression that so often comes with criticism and rejection, it would be one less entrepreneurial hurdle to overcome.

 Acknowledge How You Feel